WowOpenBox/website/help.md

 1. Press the "Capture" button or use its hotkey (default `Ctrl-Shift-C`)

-1. Press a hotkey to change which window gets the keyboard input: default key are `Ctrl-F1` for Wow 1, `Ctrl-F2` for Wow 2, etc.. changeable in settings.
+1. Press a hotkey to change which window gets the keyboard input: default key are `Ctrl-F1` for Wow 1, `Ctrl-F2` for Wow 2, etc.. or rotate between windows with hotkeys to focus the next window (defaults to `Ctrl-Shift-N`) and previous window (defaults to `Ctrl-Shift-P`).
+Hotkeys are changeable in settings.

 1. Press a hotkey to swap window 1 and window N: default `Ctrl-Shift-F2` will swap 1 and 2,  `Ctrl-Shift-F3` for swapping 1 and 3, etc... changeable in settings (note that it swaps what is currently showing in each position, so if you swap 1-2 (1,2,3->2,1,3) and then 1-3 you end up with 3 1 2).
 Input on this new feature is welcome.